andersenpickard/cmor438/Unsupervised Learning/K-Means Clustering/README.md

 ## Dataset

-I am using FanGraphs' hitters dataset from their leaderboards tool.
-All data was accumulated between Opening Day and the morning of June 25, 2025.
-This data is compiled by FanGraphs and Baseball Savant and is publicly available online for free.
-This dataset contains 160 observations with 69 features.
-Columns include counting stats, expected stats, rate stats, and more.
+I am using Baseball Savant's pitchers dataset from their custom leaderboards tool.
+All data was accumulated between Opening Day and the morning of June 26, 2025.
+This data is compiled by Baseball Savant and is publicly available online for free.
+This dataset contains 119 observations with 10 features.
+Columns include five rate stats regarding pitch location and result.

 ## Exploration

-The features used for this exploration are: 'Barrel%', 'BB%', 'K%', 'HardHit%', 'Pull%', 'HR/FB'
+I have selected five features that adequately contextualize a pitcher's performance over the course of the season.
+For all five, a greater positive percentage is better for the pitcher, and a lower positive percentage is worse for the pitcher.
+The percentages all relate to a pitcher's ability to induce weak contact and get results in/out of the zone.

-The target feature is fWAR (FanGraphs' wins above replacement).
+The features used for this exploration are: 'poorlyweak_percent', 'in_zone_percent', 'z_swing_percent', 'oz_swing_percent', 'whiff_percent'